schollz/croc/README.md

 <p align="center">Secure transfer of stuff from one side of the internet to the other.</p>

-This is more or less a Golang port of [@warner](https://github.com/warner's) [*magic-wormhole*](https://github.com/warner/magic-wormhole).
+This is more or less (but mostly *less*) a Golang port of [@warner's](https://github.com/warner) [*magic-wormhole*](https://github.com/warner/magic-wormhole).
 I wrote this because I wanted to send my friend Jessie a file using *magic-wormhole*.
 However, Jessie doesn't like the idea of putting Python on her computer because it is a giant snake.
 So, nominally, this is a version of *magic-wormhole* without the dependencies that you can just double-click on your computer, even if you use Windows.

-**This is a work-in-progress, the master branch may break from time to time until the first release.**
+**Don't we have enough open-source peer-to-peer file utilities?**

+[There](https://github.com/cowbell/sharedrop) [are](https://github.com/webtorrent/instant.io) [great](https://github.com/kern/filepizza) [tools](https://github.com/warner/magic-wormhole) [that](https://github.com/zerotier/toss) [already](https://github.com/ipfs/go-ipfs) [do](https://github.com/zerotier/toss) [this](https://github.com/nils-werner/zget).
+But, no we don't, because after review, [I found it was useful to make a new one](https://schollz.github.io/sending-a-file/).

 # Example